harrytaipei4145/assignment-1-announcement-and-discussion/README.md

 The corresponding output should be:
 `-1 0 2 3 5 5 6 8 10 50 54 564`

+## Compilation requirement
+Your program should be compatible with GCC v4.8.x or 4.9.x, FYI, you can use [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/) v5.11 with TDM-GCC v4.9.2 on Windows.

 ## Q & A
 Please open issue here: https://github.com/NCTU-CSE-Introduction-to-Algorithms/assignment-1-announcement-and-discussion/issues for your questions, TAs will do the best to answer your question or disscuss with you.